 Dave Kaplan, Freelance Writer (@davykap): Wow, this conversation is a little premature!
 The guy hasn’t even returned yet and people are actually talking about his chances at making the Ryder Cup?
 Tiger really shouldn’t even be a possibility based on the fact that (a) he hasn’t won an event on the PGA Tour since 2013 and (b) his Ryder Cup record really isn’t very impressive (13-17-3).
 But, since it is Tiger Woods — and people are insane! — I’ll play along.
 He needs to win obviously!
 If he wins an event when he comes back, we can start talking about whether or not he would be a good addition to the team.
 If he doesn’t win, he needs to be in contention (Top 3) in at least two of the three remaining majors this year.
 Otherwise, it will be a wasted pick.

-Frank Mastroianni, Canadian Golf Magazine (@frank_mastro): I absolutely would not pick Tiger Woods for the Ryder Cup team unless he comes back, proves he can play and play regularly, and make it to within the top 20 players in the Ryder Cup Standings.
+Frank Mastroianni, Freelance Writer: I absolutely would not pick Tiger Woods for the Ryder Cup team unless he comes back, proves he can play and play regularly, and make it to within the top 20 players in the Ryder Cup Standings.
 These would all be difficult things to do, but for Davis Love III, probably all Tiger would have to do is make a phone call.

 John Daly turned 50 last week and will embark on a new career on the Champions Tour.
 Based on five PGA Tour wins including two majors and his high profile, is Mr. Daly a realistic candidate for inclusion in the World Golf Hall of Fame?